 Occasionally, people report experiencing fatigue and flu-like symptoms when starting a keto diet.
 This is referred to as the "keto flu” and is often a symptom of your body transitioning away from carbohydrates, or simply needing more electrolytes.

 There is no way to predict whether you will experience keto-flu, as many people sail through the first few weeks of keto without any notable challenges.
 However, if you do feel fatigued, know that it won't last long.
 Keto flu symptoms generally resolve in a few days because the body is shifting from burning glucose to burning fat for fuel.
-Once they do, people on a keto diet typically experience increased energy.
+Once they do, people on a ketogenic diet typically experience increased energy.

 7. Keto Will Deprive The Brain Of Required Glucose